 Renting is the option but wait…

 Of course, I admit that sometimes renting a house is a good option but not always.
 Understand it this way, when you pay the mortgage and other costs of the house you are building equity indirectly in your home.
 However, when you go to the rental option, you support the landlord to develop his stake.
-However, there are some excellent points associated with the renting, for example during any market crash or downturn you will not have to lose any money you paid for the installments and costs.
+However, there are some excellent points associated with the renting, for example during any market crash or downturn you will not have to lose any money you paid and keep your best heated gloves in your hand sfor the installments and costs.
 However, a house of your own may give you the facility to spend your retirement years without thinking about the rentals.

 Buying a house could prove an investment or a money drainage, but it all depends on the area and the market situation.
 Make your calculated decision by keeping in mind all the points mentioned above.